 (Bad) history repeats!

-Well, to make a long story short, my concerns were dismissed with no further testing; not one test was done!
-I left the office crying and exhausted praying my baby didn’t present any other cardiac symptoms until I could get a third opinion.
-A few months went by and her Pediatrician agreed we needed a third cardiology opinion.
-Our Pedriatician gave me the name of an Electrophysiologist that collaborated with him; definitely, another God-sent doctor that listened and made sure my concerns were addressed!
+To make a long story short, my concerns were dismissed with no further testing; not one test was done!
+I left the office crying and exhausted, praying my baby didn’t present any other cardiac symptoms until I could get a third opinion.
+A few months passed, and her Pediatrician agreed we needed a third cardiology opinion.
+Our Pedriatician gave me the name of an Electrophysiologist who collaborated with him; he was definitely another God-sent doctor who listened and ensured my concerns were addressed!
 Seven months later, we finally found answers and some peace.
-We finally got our new norm, one year and nine months later.
+We finally got our new norm one year and nine months later.

-It was and still is exhausting having to advocate for our kid’s health, to advocate for access and even the bare minimum!
-If it was exhausting for me – who knew all the procedures due to my clinical background and since I am very vocal and outspoken – I could not imagine how hard it could be for those parents that do not have the medical background or trusted guidance on how and where they can receive services for their kids.
-How easily parents could get lost in the bureaucracy of three systems – the healthcare system, the insurance system, and the public school system.
-I find that being an advocate for families like mine is a passion for me, I have now seen both sides of the table both as a therapist and as a parent!
+It was and still is exhausting to advocate for our kid’s health, access, and even the bare minimum!
+I knew all the procedures due to my clinical background.
+I am very vocal and outspoken.
+However, I could not imagine how hard it could be for those parents that do not have a medical background.
+Parents need trusted guidance on how and where they can receive services for their kids.
+Parents could easily get lost in the bureaucracy of three systems – the healthcare system, the insurance system, and the public school system.
+Being an advocate for families like mine is a passion for me.
+I have now seen both sides of the table, both as a therapist and as a parent!